Hotmoka/hotmoka/README.md

 to perform the same operation in code, for instance in order to implement a software application that connects to a Hotmoka node and runs some transactions.
-Therefore, we describe below how you can write a Java program that installs the same jar in the Hotmoka node, without using the `Moka install` command.
+Therefore, we describe below how you can write a Java program that installs the same jar in the Hotmoka node, without using the `moka install` command.
 A similar translation in code can be performed for all examples in this tutorial, but we will report it only for a few of them.